ilrein/zatiq-nodejs/README.md

 # Data creation Flow

 1. Create a User
-2. Create a Company
+2. Create a Restaurant
-3. Create Locations for a Company
+3. Create Locations for a Restaurant
-4. Create a Menu for a Company
+4. Create a Menu for a Restaurant
-5. Create Items for a Company
+5. Create Items for a Restaurant

 - Associate Items to a Menu
 - Associate Menus to a Location